-- Form: this is a physical thing to be created (in the case of service, the sequence of steps by which the service will be created).
+This is a physical thing to be created (in the case of service, the sequence of steps by which the service will be created).
 It may still be vague and not precisely defined.
 For example: via existing handset, with earphones, using a keypad.

-- Technology: in most cases, there is one clear technology that is at the base of innovation.
+In most cases, there is one clear technology that is at the base of innovation.
 For instance: digital mp3 file player; additional memory required.

-- Need: the benefits gained by the customer give the product value.
+The benefits gained by the customer give the product value.
 For example: music via mobile phone handset.

 Trott, P., 2008.
 Innovation management and new product development.
 Pearson education.